 The Commissioner's Hotline is a designated phone number that superintendents and appropriate central office staff may call to:

-DropBox Central is a tool you can access after logging into the DESE Security Portal.
-There are two Drop Boxes, in particular, that the Office of Educator Licensure recommends:
+DropBox Central is a tool you can access after logging into the DESE Security Portal that is useful for securely downloading data.

 Uploading Documents Guide